 Pet Insurance Explained: How It Works & Do You Need It?

 Pet insurance is the only way to protect yourself from unexpected costs related to your furry companion.
-But despite the fact that more than 60% of American households have at least one pet, only 2.48% of all pets in the US are insured.
-Is this because pet insurance is too costly, or do people find it to be not that important?
-Keep reading to find out everything you need to know to provide your pet with a better quality of life.
+But despite the fact that more than 71% of American households have at least one pet, only 6.4 million of all pets in the US are insured.

-What Is Pet Insurance?
+What Pet Insurance Is

-If you own a dog or a cat, you probably know all about why your pet’s health insurance is important.
 The main purpose of these health care policies is to cover the costs of veterinary treatment.
 Some of these can run into thousands of dollars, and some pet owners want to do everything they can to avoid footing these types of bills.

 The policy you choose depends on your needs or the level of coverage that your pet requires.
-It’s important to note that only the leading pet insurers offer pet health care plans that cover entire veterinary bills.
+It’s important to note that only the leading pet insurance companies offer pet health care plans that cover entire veterinary bills.
 That’s why you should know what to look for in a policy and spend some time searching for the right provider.

 The cost of your pet’s healthcare insurance depends on a broad range of factors.
 You’ll pay premiums that are calculated based on the type of coverage you choose, your pet’s age and breed, as well as the area you live in.
 Premiums can be paid either monthly or yearly.
-You can cut some of the costs by paying higher excess, checking if your pet qualifies for free treatment, or simply by keeping your pets healthy.

 Aside from pet insurance premiums, there are also deductibles or the money you pay out of pocket for the pet care services covered by your policy.
 The amount you pay for deductibles varies but usually goes up to $1,000, which is determined by your pet insurance policy.